Updated: Jun 30

-"The Barcelona-based startup says the latest raise has pushed its valuation past $1BN — putting it into a very exclusive Spanish unicorn club, with the likes of ride-hailing giant Cabify.
-(Glovo reckons it’s only the second privately held business in the country to achieve such a valuation)."
+"The Barcelona-based startup says the latest raise has pushed its valuation past $1BN — putting it into a very exclusive Spanish unicorn club, with the likes of ride-hailing giant Cabify."

 When will Spain's unicorn Cabify do its expected IPO?